searchspring/snap/packages/snap-store-mobx/README.md

 ```

 ## `meta` property
-The meta property is an object containing the meta data retrived from the Searchspring [Meta API](http://snapi.kube.searchspring.io/api/v1/#tag/Meta)
+The meta property is an object containing the meta data retrieved from the Searchspring [Meta API](http://snapi.kube.searchspring.io/api/v1/#tag/Meta)

 ## `state` property
 Contains autocomplete lock state

 A "lock" refers to a locked state of a certain component of autocomplete.
 There are two lock components of autocomplete:

-`state.locks.terms` - this becomes locked when a term's `preview` method is called, resulting in the terms not changing while the user interacts with the facets and results for the the locked term.
+`state.locks.terms` - this becomes locked when a term's `preview` method is called, resulting in the terms not changing while the user interacts with the facets and results for the locked term.
 Without locking, Autocomplete API requests from user interaction would cause the terms to change unexpectedly

 `state.locks.facets`, similar to the terms lock, this prevents facets from changing when interacting with other facets